The latest Hudson Report

 “The change has been due for a little while now,” he said.

-, while this could be seen as part of the HR generalist’s role, the demand for specialists was increasing as organisations tried to accelerate the rate of change within.
+As for change management, while this could be seen as part of the HR generalist’s role, the demand for specialists was increasing as organisations tried to accelerate the rate of change within.

 “They’re not seeing it as part of your normal HR business partner’s everyday role,” Moylan told HC